Basic Usages

 demo.get_schemas().value(active=True)

-A label can be defined to have level record or span.
+.
 Record-level labels correspond to the entire data record, while span-level labels are associated with a text span in the record.
 See Updating Schema for an example of a more complex schema.

 Importing Data